-Of the 128 notes in the standard MIDI range, Note numbers 0-7 correspond to notes C0 through to G0, the leftmost octave (which is sometimes called C-2-G-2 in certain applications).
-These notes will trigger the preset of track 1 through track 8, respectively (provided they are set to their default channels 1-8).
-These notes values map to each of the eight tracks, regardless of which track is active.
+Of the 128 notes in the standard MIDI range, Note numbers 0-15 correspond to notes C0 through to D#1, the leftmost octave (which is sometimes called C2-D#2 in certain applications).
+These notes will trigger the preset of track 1 through track 16, respectively (provided they are set to their default channels 1-16).
+These notes values map to each of the sixteen tracks, regardless of which track is active.

-MIDI note numbers 12-84, that corresponds to notes C1-C7 (C5, MIDI note 60, being middle C) will trigger the preset of the active track in any of its 73 chromatic variations (as if played by the [TRIG] keys in KEY-BOARD mode, see section below), from lowest to highest pitch.
+MIDI note numbers 16-84, that corresponds to notes E2-C7 (C5, MIDI note 60, being middle C) will trigger the preset of the active track in it's chromatic variations (as if played by the [TRIG] keys in KEYBOARD mode, see section below), from lowest to highest pitch.

 MIDI program change messages 0-127 will select pattern 1-128 (A01-H16) on the Digitakt II.
 Additionally, MIDI CC and NRPN messages can be sent to control various aspects of the Digitakt II.
-For more information, please see "APPENDIX B: MIDI" on page 104.
+For more information, please see "APPENDIX B: MIDI" on page 105.